Australian rules football: Towards a national league

 The VFL changed its name to the Australian Football League (AFL) for the 1990 season, and over the next decade, three non-Victorian clubs gained entry: Adelaide (1991), Fremantle (1995) and the SANFL's Port Adelaide (1997), the only pre-existing club outside Victoria to join the league.
 In 2011 and 2012, respectively, two new non-Victorian clubs were added to the competition: Gold Coast and Greater Western Sydney.
 The AFL, currently with 18 member clubs, is the sport's elite competition and most powerful body.
 Following the emergence of the AFL, state leagues were quickly relegated to a second-tier status.
 The VFA merged with the former VFL reserves competition in 1998, adopting the VFL name.
 State of Origin also declined in importance, especially after an increasing number of player withdrawals.
 The AFL turned its focus to the annual International Rules Series against Ireland in 1998 before abolishing State of Origin the following year.
 State and territorial leagues still contest interstate matches, as do AFL Women players.

-In the 2010s, the AFL signalled further attempts at expanding into markets outside Australian football's traditional heartlands by hosting home-and-away matches in New Zealand, followed by China.
+In the 2010s, the AFL signalled further attempts at expanding into markets outside Australian rules football's traditional heartlands by hosting home-and-away matches in New Zealand, followed by China.
 After several failed bids since the early 1990s for a Tasmania-based AFL team, the Tasmania Football Club secured the 19th AFL license in 2023, and is set to compete by 2028.